 3. There are constant updates with WooCommerce.
 These updates will make the website stronger and less vulnerable.

 4. The documentation with WooCommerce is pretty great and the support is extremely helpful in case you have any other questions.

 5. It can easily be integrated with Google Analytics with the help of an extension.

 1. To be able to use WooCommerce, you must be familiar with WordPress.
 If you are not, you will need to learn WordPress first.

 2. WordPress is quite easy to hack into.

 3. The themes on WordPress can prove to be expensive sometimes and to get cheap themes you have to deal with untrusted sources.

 Comparing Magento and WooCommerce

-1. Flexibility: Magento is more robust as it has complete focus on eCommerce development, but that doesn’t make it as flexible as WooCommerce because you can build a website with many various features on WooCommerce.
+1. Flexibility: Magento is more robust as it has a complete focus on eCommerce development, but that doesn’t make it as flexible as WooCommerce because you can build a website with many various features on WooCommerce.
 That makes WooCommerce more flexible than Magento.

 2. Ease-of-use: WooCommerce is just naturally easy to set up than Magento.
 Though both the platforms are almost equal in this case, the time-consuming process on Magento makes it less easy to use.

 3. Security: Magento is dedicatedly built for eCommerce and so it’s designed in that manner.
 So naturally, it will be able to offer a more secure environment for eCommerce development compared to WooCommerce that works on too many categories at once.

 4. Pricing: Both these platforms are free in the initial stages, but the variable costs will be added slowly.
 In this case, the costing really depends on the kind of website you are trying to develop.